In a nutshell

 - Despite environmental protests, plans for fracking (hydraulic fracturing to extract oil and gas) at various sites across the UK are going ahead, and government funds have been redirected from renewable energy to fracking.
 Supporters highlight the importance of the UK becoming more energy self-sufficient, while critics have raised concerns over health issues and the detrimental impact on the environment.

 - Nuclear energy remains a hot topic.
-The planned development of a nuclear power plant at Hinkley Point, Somerset has been marred with delays and increasing cost estimates, but EDF Energy remains confident.
-The government is expected to make a final decision on its investment soon.
-With several emerging plans to develop further sites, nuclear energy is set to remain a sensitive issue, and law firms are helping companies negotiate the minefield of regulations and prepare applications for nuclear development opportunities.
+The planned development of a nuclear power plant at Hinkley Point, Somerset has been marred with delays and increasing cost estimates, with one estimating the project will cost consumers £50 billion.
+But EDF Energy remains confident; on 28 July 2016 the company's board approved the project, and on 15 September 2016 the UK government also gave the green light, adding some safeguards for the investment.
+With several emerging plans to develop further sites, nuclear energy is set to remain a sensitive issue.
+Law firms are currently helping companies to negotiate the minefield of regulations as they prepare applications for nuclear development opportunities.

 - The government also planned to scrap a decade-long plan to force all new homes to be 'zero carbon' from 2018, drawing criticism from house builders, planners and environmentalists.
 The House of Lords has blocked the decision, so the government has been forced to go back to the drawing board on this one.